Nicholas Georgescu-Roegen: Studying in Paris and London

 When he approached Pearson and the English university system, Georgescu-Roegen was amazed with the informality and openness he found.
 There was no more feeling like a métèque, a stranger.
 Studying with Pearson for the next two years and reading Pearson's work on the philosophy of science, titled The Grammar of Science, further shaped Georgescu-Roegen's scientific methodology and philosophy.
 The two became friends, and Pearson encouraged Georgescu-Roegen to carry on with his studies in mathematical statistics.
 They co-pioneered research on the so-called "problem of moments", one of the most difficult topics in statistics at the time, but neither was able to solve the problem.
 This was a great disappointment to Pearson, but Georgescu-Roegen was pleased by their joint effort nonetheless.

-While studying in London, Georgescu-Roegen was contacted by a representative of the US-based Rockefeller Foundation.
-Due to his past academic achievements, the foundation wanted to grant Georgescu-Roegen a research fellowship in the US.
-Georgescu-Roegen had earlier learned of the use of time series analyses by the then famous Harvard Economic Barometer at Harvard University, so he accepted the grant.
-The trip was put off for about a year, however, as he had more pressing obligations in Romania: He needed to conclude his first national editorial project, a 500 page manual on Metoda Statistică, and he had to care for his aging widowed mother who was in bad health.
+While studying in London, Georgescu-Roegen was contacted by a representative of the U.S.-based Rockefeller Foundation.
+Due to his past academic achievements, the foundation wanted to grant Georgescu-Roegen a research fellowship in the U.S. Georgescu-Roegen had earlier learned of the use of time series analyses by the then famous Harvard Economic Barometer at Harvard University, so he accepted the grant.
+The trip was put off for about a year, however, as he had more pressing obligations in Romania: He needed to conclude his first national editorial project, a 500-page manual on Metoda Statistică, and he had to care for his aging widowed mother who was in bad health.